adamovsky/scaffold/CONTRIBUTING.md

 All these conventions are meant to provide cues for discussions.
 If we ever need to break any of these, it does not mean we _can not_ do it, it just means we _should not_.
 Therefore it should be a cue for the engineer to initiate a wider discussion to see if overriding these guidelines is either the right thing to do, or if there is a better way in handling the issue at hand.

+This document does not cover the _why_ as it would result in a much bigger read.
+This document is meant to be a quick reference, but if you want to understand the _why_ simply google it (as many of them are well known) or ask your team lead.

+## Naming

+-   Give human-readable names
+-   Attempt not to use acronyms
+-   Attempt not to use abbreviations
+-   CamelCase where a space would normally be
+-   Mirror class names to the component names that they style

 ## Process

 -   Do not fix things unrelated to your task, instead open up a bug ticket for prioritization.
+-   If color variations are not really visible, talk with designer to consolidate colors.

 ## HTML

 -   Whenever possible break raw HTML blocks into reusable React Components.
 -   Do not style HTML tags globally unless for reset purposes.
+-   Do not assign `id` attributes to your components as they must be unique.

 ## CSS